pol-is/polis-documentation/data/Export.md

 Note that the data export schema is still considered to be in BETA, and may change in the future.
 Once it has stabilized, we will issue an announcement.
-In the mean time, if you would like to be notified ahead of changes, please [contact us](contact@pol.is).
-[XXX does this email address exist?]
+In the mean time, if you would like to be notified ahead of changes, [follow us on Twitter](https://twitter.com/usepolis)

 ### Summary